Alex1212x1212/Winja/README.md

 - **Windows Explorer Integration**: Seamlessly adds "Scan selected items" and "Scan Folder" to the Windows right-click context menu (cascading menu).
 - **Process Scanner**: Real-time process scanning that lists active processes, their elevations, and executable paths, allowing one-click VirusTotal analysis.
 - **Drag & Drop Support**: Simply drop any file or folder onto the application window to instantly queue it for malware analysis.
-- **System Tray Mode**: Can be minimized to the system tray to run quietly in the background, receiving files via TCP sockets when launched from Explorer.
-- **Fully Native & Thread-Safe**: Rewritten completely in Go, replacing the old Python/CustomTkinter implementation with a highly concurrent, memory-safe, and native architecture.

-## Installation & Build

-Make sure you have Go installed on your system.
-This project uses CGO for the Fyne GUI, so a GCC compiler (like TDM-GCC or MSYS2) is required on Windows.

-1. Clone or download the repository.
-2. Initialize and download dependencies:
-   `ash
-   go mod tidy
-   `
-3. Build the application for Windows (hides the console window):
-   `ash
-   go build -ldflags="-s -w -H windowsgui" -o winja.exe .
-   `

 ## Running the Application